PelionIoT/mbed-connector-api-node-quickstart/README.md

 Open `app.js` and find the following lines:

 ```
-/* BEGIN EDITS */
-//var mbedConnectorAccessKey = "Your Access Key";
-//var endpointName = "Your endpoint name";
+// CONFIG (change these)
+var accessKey = "<Access Key>";
-var port = 3000;
+var port = process.env.PORT || 3000;
-/* END EDITS */
 ```

-Uncomment `mbedConnectorAccessKey` and replace `Your Access Key` with your Access Key you created in mbed Device Connector.
+Replace `<Access Key>` with your Access Key you created in mbed Device Connector.
 If you do not have an Access Key, see the section [Creating an Access Key](#creating-an-access-key).

-Uncomment `endpointName` and replace `Your endpoint name` with your endpoint's name you saw in mbed Device Connector.
-If you don't know your endpoint's name, see the section [Finding your Endpoint's Name](#finding-your-endpoints-name).
+Your Access Key can also be changed through an environment variable named `ACCESS_KEY`.

 You can usually leave `port` set to 3000.
 However, if you know you have another application running on that port or if you receive errors when starting the app, change this to another number (ex.
 3001, 3002, etc.).
+The port can also be changed through an environment variable named `PORT`.

 ## Running the App